dakyskye/dxhd/README.md

 ## Installation

-**NOTE:** the git version, a.k.a. the master version is usually more bug-free than the released, binary ones, since introduced bugs first get fixed in this version.
+**NOTE:** the git version (the master version) is usually more bug-free than the released, binary ones, since introduced bugs first get fixed in this version.

 * Manual Arch User Repository installation